SUSE/network/manuals/CiscoACI_Integration_Deployment_with_SOC7.md

 #### Note: To prepare ACI for in-band configuration, we can use Physical Domain and static binding to EPGs created for these networks.

-Deployment of SUSE OpenStack Cloud 7 with Cisco ACI requires several pre-configurations to be done on the ACI fabric.
-All configurations can be done through the universal APIC GUI.
+Deployment of SUSE OpenStack Cloud 7 with Cisco ACI requires several configuration actions to be taken in advance on the ACI fabric.
+All configuration can be done through the universal APIC GUI.
 The typical steps to configure the ACI fabric are listed here.

 For more details on working with the APIC, refer to the documentation on [Operating Application Centric Infrastructure](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/1-x/Operating_ACI/guide/b_Cisco_Operating_ACI.html).